juliema/aTRAM/README.md

 ##	aTRAM: automated Target Restricted Assembly Method
 doi:10.5281/zenodo.10431

 aTRAM performs targeted de novo assembly of loci from paired-end Illumina runs.

+When using this software please cite:
+Allen, JM, DI Huang, QC Cronk, KP Johnson.
+2015. aTRAM automated target restricted assembly method a fast method for assembling loci across divergent taxa from next-generation sequencing data.
+BMC Bioinformatics 16:98 DOI 10.1186/s12859-015-0515-2

 ###Installation###
 aTRAM can be run directly from the downloaded Github repo.
 To make sure you have all the software required by aTRAM, we provide ```configure.pl``` to check for dependencies.